 We’re a trusted authority in Tennessee when it comes to trucking defects

-The Rocky McElhaney Law Firm protects the rights of people who were injured because of defective truck tires, bad brakes or faulty equipment.
-To schedule a free consultation, please call 615.246.5549 or fill out our contact form.
-We proudly serve clients in Nashville, Knoxville, Memphis, Hendersonville, Columbia, Murfreesboro, Chattanooga and Kingsport, and throughout the state of Tennessee.
+Rocky McElhaney Law Firm protects the rights of people who were injured because of defective truck tires, bad brakes, or faulty equipment.
+To discuss your rights, please call 615-425-2500 or fill out our contact form to schedule a free initial consultation.
+We proudly serve clients in Nashville, Hendersonville, and Clarksville.